mmonugiancpp/SPI_PWM/docs/info.md

 PWM is a technique used to output analog results with digital means.
 A digital control is used to generate digital signals that can have variable duty cycle.
 The goal is to adjust the output pulse width in order to regulate the average output voltage.
+Our chip is a pwm module that is controlled over an SPI interface.

 ### SPI Command Set
 These command values are sent over SPI to control the PWM peripheral: